Cholesterol: what is your target?

 Triglycerides contribute to the development of atherosclerosis – hardening and narrowing of the arteries.
 Generally, Australians who are being treated for cholesterol should aim for triglyceride levels of less than 2.0 mmol/L.

+1. National Vascular Disease Prevention Alliance.
+2012.
+Absolute cardiovascular disease risk management.
+Quick reference guide for health professionals. (accessed June 2015).
 2. National Heart Foundation Australia.
 Cardiac Society of Australia and New Zealand.
 2012.
 Reducing risk in heart disease.
 An expert guide to clinical practice for secondary prevention of coronary heart disease - summary. (accessed June 2015).